retorquere/zotero-better-bibtex/.github/ISSUE_TEMPLATE/Export.md

 The support log is important; it gives me your current BBT settings and a copy of the problematic reference as a test case so I can best replicate your problem.
 Without it, I'm effectively blind.

+If you've verified all of the above, please remove the instructions up to and including this line.

 **Zotero version:**

 **BBT version:**